Sam5440/Genshin_Impact_Teleport/README.md

 **Note: Old files, incomplete**

-> Sorry,I don't know who is the author.
+> Sorry, I don't know who the author is.
 >
 > Someone has collected the coordinates.
-I don't know if it's complete.
+I am curious to know if it's complete.
 You can check for yourself if they are available.

 ## [Chinese]ManualCollectPoint(2022-10-13)